-Brendon Deacy's paintings, prints, drawings and photographs are inspired by the human effects of culture, history and politics, and have been exhibited in eighteen solo shows.
-His work is held in notable public and private collections in Australia, Europe, UK and USA.
+Brendon Deacy's paintings, prints, drawings and photographs are inspired by the human effects of culture, history and politics, and have been exhibited in nineteen solo shows.
+His work is held in notable public and private collections in Australia, Europe, the UK and the USA.

-He has received numerous awards, most recently Culture Ireland's 'Ireland 2016 Centenary Programme' Award, 'The Laois 2016 Community Commemoration' Award, 'The Thomas Dammann Trust Prize' and an 'NCAD 2016 Research Award'.
+He has received numerous awards, including Culture Ireland's 'Ireland 2016 Centenary Programme' Award, 'The Laois 2016 Community Commemoration' Award and 'The Thomas Dammann Trust Prize'.
 In 1999 he represented Ireland at the international print exhibition 'Linoleum in 20th Century Art' in Amsterdam.
 He has published two critically acclaimed 'artist's books': 'The State We're Out' which recounts the story of his father's emigration from Ireland in 1951; and 'A Life in Relief' which tells the remarkable story of Michael Davitt, one of the foremost Irish figures of the Nineteenth Century.

-His commissioned work, viewable on the Graphics page, has dealt with art, commerce, education, TV and publishing in print, on screen and in the public realm.
+His commissioned work, viewable on the COMMISSIONS page, has dealt with art, commerce, education, TV and publishing in print, on screen and in the public realm.

-Published articles, written by distinguished commentators, that accompany the work can be read on the Words page.
+Published articles, written by distinguished commentators, that accompany the work can be read on the ARTICLES page.